sourcegraph/cody-vs/docs/Testing.md

 - [ ] Verify that command results are displayed consistently in new chat windows
 - [ ] Check that all command-generated chats are properly logged in the relevant history or chat sections

+## Prompt Library

+- [ ] Verify the availability of the `Prompt Library` command in:
+  - [ ] The sidebar Chat home page under the `Prompts & Commands` section.
+  - [ ] The `Prompts & Commands` tab above the `Commands` section.
+- [ ] Confirm that selecting `+ New` redirects to the Sourcegraph instance for prompt creation.
+- [ ] Verify that your created prompts are visible in the `Prompt Library` tab.
+- [ ] Ensure that clicking `Manage` redirects to the Sourcegraph instance for prompt management.
+- [ ] Verify that selecting a prompt inserts it into the chat input box.
+- [ ] Confirm that you can run the prompt by pressing Enter or clicking the `Send` button.

 ## Custom Commands

+Cody allows users to create custom commands that can be executed in the chat window.
+Even though the custom commands are not officially supported outside VS Code, users can still create them using the `.cody` directory in their home folder or at the root of their solution project.

 ### Creating User Custom Commands